raphael-proust/OGL-SRD5/pages/15.creatures/default.md

 ###### Actions

-***Sting***. *Melee Weapon Attack:* +2 to hit, reach 5 ft., one creature. *Hit:* 1 piercing damage, and the target must make a DC 9 Constitution saving throw, taking 4 (1d8) poison damage on a failed save, or half as much damage on a successful one.
+***Sting***. *Melee Weapon Attack:* +2 to hit, reach 1.5m, one creature. *Hit:* 1 piercing damage, and the target must make a DC 9 Constitution saving throw, taking 4 (1d8) poison damage on a failed save, or half as much damage on a successful one.

 ## Sea Horse